 Already, the Federal Bar Association, the professional organization for private and government lawyers and judges practicing and sitting in federal courts, has stated that "high numbers of vacancies on the federal bench, coupled with increasing caseloads, are creating significant and unprecedented obstacles for the prompt administration of justice in our federal courts."

-There currently are nine vacancies on the powerful circuit courts of appeals and 62 on the lower district courts.
-The remainder are on the U.S. Court of International Trade or the U.S. Court of Federal Claims.
+There currently are 12 vacancies on the powerful circuit courts of appeals and 75 on the lower district courts.
+The remaining vacancies are on the U.S. Court of International Trade or the U.S. Court of Federal Claims.

 Russell Wheeler, an expert on the federal judiciary and visiting fellow in governance studies at the Brookings Institution, said some of the nominees who have cleared the committee have been awaiting confirmation votes since the middle of last year.